psathyrella/partis/docs/install.md

 Partis can be installed either [with Docker](#installation-with-docker) or [from scratch](#installation-from-scratch).

 [Using Docker](#installation-with-docker) makes the installation process much easier, because it installs specific versions of each dependency in a controlled environment.
-The process of running, however, is then a bit less convenient since you're inside Docker (the use of batch systems, for instance, will be difficult).
+The process of running, however, is then less convenient since you're inside Docker (the use of batch systems, for instance, will be difficult).

-Installing [without Docker](#installation-from-scratch), on the other hand, will require more effort to install (or more accurately, a higher chance of descent into dependency hell), but once installed it'll be easier to use.
-The closer your system is to the latest Ubuntu, the easier this process will be (RHEL variants and macOS typically work without too much trouble).
+Installing [without Docker](#installation-from-scratch), on the other hand, will require more effort to install, but once installed it'll be easier to use.
+The closer your system is to the latest Debian/Ubuntu, the easier this process will be (RHEL variants and macOS typically work without too much trouble).

 If you want to make simulated samples, you'll also need to [install some R packages](#simulation).